San Marcos Growers LogoSan Marcos Growers

 Neoregelia 'Stormy Forest' is sometimes listed as a hybrid of unknown parentage while others claim it to be a hybrid created in 1985 by William Morris between two Brazilian epiphytic species, the larger spotted Neoregelia marmorata and the compact red tipped Neoregelia olens.
 We have also seen Neoregelia olens or its cultivar listed 'Vulcan' listed as the seed parent.
 Whatever its parentage, it is a very attractive plant!
 The genus is named to honor the German botanist Eduard August von Regel (1815-1892) with the addition of the Greek prefix 'néos' meaning "new" which distinguishes it from the preexisting genus Regelia that is in the Myrtaceae.
 We thank Dr. Don Merhaut at UC Riverside for providing our stock of the charming plant.

-This information about Neoregelia 'Stormy Forest' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Neoregelia 'Stormy Forest' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]